-An applicant for a TIGER Discretionary Grant must include all of the information requested below in its application.
+An applicant for a TIGER II Discretionary Grant should include all of the information requested below in its application.
 DOT reserves the right to ask any applicant to supplement the data in its application, but expects applications to be complete upon submission.
 To the extent practical, DOT encourages applicants to provide data and evidence of project merits in a form that is publicly available or verifiable.
-For TIGER TIFIA Payments, these requirements apply only to the applications required under this notice; the standard TIFIA letter of interest and loan application requirements, including the standard \$50,000.00 application fee, are separately described in the Program Guide and Application Form found at https://tifia.fhwa.dot.gov/.
+For TIGER II TIFIA Payments, these requirements apply only to the applications required under this notice; the standard TIFIA letter of interest and loan application requirements, including the standard \$30,000.00 application fee, are separately described in the Program Guide and Application Form found at https://tifia.fhwa.dot.gov/.